MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Enemies - Waddle Doo.md

 The enemy walks back and forth in a wave-like behavior.
 The enemy spawns a [[TfSD SB - Enemies - Parasol#Fly|Parasol - Fly]] when it gets defeated.
 #### Walk and Turn Jump
 The enemy walks back and forth in a wave-like behavior and jumps when it turns back.
 The animation speed changes based on the movement.
+#### Walk and Jump
+The enemy walks on a straight line, jumps every few frames and changes direction when it touches a wall.
+Room boundaries don't effect them.
+#### Walk Fast
+The enemy walks faster on a straight line and changes direction when it touches a wall.
+Room boundaries don't effect them.
+#### Parasol Extra
+**Points -** 600

+The enemy moves back and forth while going downwards.
+When the enemy touches the ground, get defeated, or when the timer is done, it spawn a [[TfSD SB - Enemies - Parasol#Chase|Parasol - Chase]] and switch to [[TfSD SB - Enemies - Waddle Doo#Walk|Waddle Doo - Walk]].